-Typically, all these forums have a search feature which enables users to look for their topic of interest, and see if their potential questions have already been answered.
 The forums serve as a useful tool for anybody who wishes to know more about the SolidWorks software and its use, including installation, troubleshooting, design solutions or any other related area.

 Let’s take a look at a few popular foru ms that exist for SolidWorks users.